Huy-DNA/Cpp-STL-compatible-DSA/Data structures/Deque/README.md

     * Only works with elements of `TriviallyCopyableType`.

 Things I want to improve:
 * The object's internal state is mutated a lot by its private methods.
-I don't think this would scale well.
+I don't think this is good practice.